unic0rn9k/slas/README.md

 println!("{a:.0?} * {b:.0?} = {:.0?}", c.matrix::<Blas, 2, 2>());
 ```

-Indexing into matricies can be done both with columns and rows first.
+In slas there is a `Matrix` type and a `Tensor` type.
+A 2D tensor can be used instead of a Matrix for most operations.
+A matrix dereferences into a 2D tensor and 2D tensors implement `Into<Matrix>`, both operations have no overhead, as only changes type information.
+The matrix type has some additional optional generic arguments, including IS_TRANS, which will be true if the matrix has been lazily transposed at compiletime.
+If this information is not needed for a matrix operation, it should be implemented for a 2D tensor.
-When indexing with `[usize; 2]` it will take columns first, where as using `(usize, usize)` will be rows first.
+When indexing into a 2D tensor `[usize; 2]` will be used, which takes columns first, where as using `(usize, usize)` for the matricies, will be rows first.

 ```rust
 use slas::prelude::*;